NCSU-Libraries/bulk_extractor_select_files/README.md

 # Run bulk_extractor on select file formats
+SCRC uses this digital forensics tool to search for PII in born-digital materials.
+By default, bulk_extractor runs over all file formats, but only searches text.
+Therefore, running it over audiovisual files may be inefficient.
 This Bash script allows you to exclude some file formats (or files containing a particular string) from a bulk_extractor scan.

 ## Instructions